-Hoteliers, B & B owners and other guest room operators who are aware of the Equality Act may not know how to go about making their accommodation inclusive, not just for the purpose of avoiding legal action but for the comfort of all of their guests.
+There is also a need for guidance on how to make hotels and sleeping accommodation to be user-friendly for hoteliers, B & B owners and other guest room operators, who may be aware of their obligations under the Equality Act 2010 but may not know how to go about making their accommodation inclusive, not just for the purpose of avoiding legal action but for the comfort of all of their guests.

-- Access to Hotels for People with Hearing Loss (published);
+- Access to Hotels for People with Hearing Loss;

-- The Use of Hoists in Guest Accommodation (published); and
+- The Use of Hoists in Guest Accommodation; and

 - Sanitary Facilities in Guest Accommodation (in progress).